sandra-saah/SmartcareAppProject-Final/Readme.md

 # Create SmartCare app for final Desd Project

+run file :

+docker-compose up -d --build

 ## all users register as : firstname1 & password : firstname123
+ - in some cases pw: firstname1

-connect to django admin : create super user admin connect to admin dashbaord usr: admin1 pw: admin123 connect to nurse dashboard usr : ayan1 pw : ayan123 connect to doctor dashboard user: sandra1 pw: sandra123 connect to patient dashboard user: noah1 pw: noah123
+connect to django admin : create super user admin connect to admin dashbaord usr: admin1 pw: admin123 connect to nurse dashboard usr : best1 pw : best123 connect to doctor dashboard user: First1 pw: first1 connect to patient dashboard user: noah1 pw: noah123

 - Ensure the consistencies between the burndown chart and the sprint backlog (e.g., in terms of the number of tasks/hours estimated).